ph4ntonn/Stowaway/README_EN.md

 Stowaway is Multi-hop proxy tool for security researchers and pentesters

-Users can easily proxy their network traffic to intranet nodes (multi-layer)
+Users can easily proxy their network traffic to intranet nodes (multi-layer),break the restrction and manipulate all the nodes that under your control XD

-PS: Thanks for everyone's star, i'm just an amateur, and the code still need be optimized,so if you find anything wrong or bugs, feel free to tell me, and i'll fix it :kissing_heart:.
+PS: Thanks for everyone's star, i'm just an amateur, and the code still need be optimized,so if you find anything wrong or bugs, feel free to tell me, prs and issues are welcome :kissing_heart:.
 > This tool is limited to security research and teaching, and the user bears all legal and related responsibilities caused by the use of this tool!
 The author does not assume any legal and related responsibilities!

 ## Features